If you touch a metal part on the outside of your RV and get shocked, is that a problem? What if it’s only a tingle?

 Ever stepped on the metal threshold or step into your RV and felt a shock?
 Ever grabbed an RV door handle (especially during a rainstorm) and felt a tingle?
 Then you’ve experienced a hot skin condition!

-- The RV has a disconnected ground connection …
+• The RV has a disconnected (open) ground …

 A hot skin occurs because the chassis and exterior of your RV is at a different voltage than the earth.
-When this happens, all the conductive components of your RV – the metal frame, aluminum skin, axles, rims, metal fasteners, etc. can be energized.
+When this happens, all the conductive components of your RV – the metal frame, aluminum skin, axles, rims, metal fasteners, etc. can be energized if a fault current exists.

 Whenever two points have a difference in voltage, electricity can flow.
 When you touch the RV and feel a shock, that’s because electricity is passing through you.
 You become the conductor between the RV and the earth.